Solar industry on edge as Trump weighs tariffs on panels

 Trump has wide leeway — he can reject the recommendations, accept them, or go beyond them and impose tougher tariffs.
 Congress has no authority to review or veto his action.
 Countries harmed by his decision could appeal to the World Trade Organization.

 The trade case grew out of a complaint by Suniva Inc., a Georgia-based subsidiary of a Chinese company, which declared bankruptcy last April.
 Suniva was joined by SolarWorld Americas, the U.S. subsidiary of a German company.
-Both blame their difficulties on a surge of cheap imports, mostly from Asia.
 Suniva wants higher tariffs than those recommended by the trade commission.

-The U.S. Commerce Department imposed stiff anti-dumping duties on imported panels made from Chinese solar cells in 2012.
-Tim Brightbill, SolarWorld Americas’ lawyer, said Chinese companies have gotten around those sanctions by assembling panels from modules produced in other Asian countries such as Malaysia and Vietnam.
+The U.S. Commerce Department imposed stiff anti-dumping duties on imported panels made from Chinese solar cells in 2012 and 2015.
+Tim Brightbill, SolarWorld Americas’ lawyer, said Chinese companies have gotten around those sanctions by assembling panels from cells produced in other Asian countries such as Malaysia and Vietnam.
 That makes the current trade case even more important, he said.

 “It is a global case.
 It addresses the global import surge,” Brightbill said.
 “We need the strongest possible remedies from President Trump to maintain solar manufacturing here in the United States.”

-A consultant for SolarWorld said tariffs on imports could create at least 12,000 jobs and up to 45,000 depending on capacity growth, and that installer jobs would also increase.
+A consultant for SolarWorld said tariffs on imports could create up to 45,000 U.S. jobs, assuming that domestic capacity grows, and installation jobs would also increase.
+But U.S. manufacturing of solar cells employed only about 1,300 people at its recent peak in 2012, according to the trade commission.

-While U.S. solar manufacturing has shriveled, installations — from home rooftops to utility-scale operations — have boomed.
+While U.S. solar-cell manufacturing has shriveled, installations — from home rooftops to utility-scale operations — have boomed.
 Installations have soared more than tenfold since 2010, with the biggest jump coming in 2016, after prices for solar panels collapsed.
+In 2016, solar was the largest source of new U.S. electricity-generating capacity.

 The Solar Energy Industries Association, a trade group for U.S. installers, says tariffs would drive up the cost of installing solar-power systems, leading to a drop in demand.